 Canadian Immigration Policy Lags Behind in the 4th Industrial Revolution

-Just like other 1st world countries, the Canadian economy is changing.
+Just like other 1st world countries, the Canadian economy is ever expanding.
 Highly specialized careers are evolving from the ever-changing marketplace impacted by technology and innovation.
 The last decade has brought with it advances in artificial intelligence (AI), robotics, and other technologies.
-New occupations are being created, and old ones are shifting, so much so that the talent available in Canada is not enough to keep up with the needs of the economy.
+New highly skilled occupations are being created, and old ones are shifting, so much so that the talent available in Canada is not enough to keep up with the needs of the economy.